Grading Policy and Procedure

 Course equivalency (EQV):

-Course equivalency granted based on equivalent course work, with a minimum grade of 60%, completed at a recognized institution; course challenge examination; or prior learning assessment.
-Application for course equivalency must be made to the Office of the Registrar prior to the second week of the session in which the course is offered.
+Course equivalency granted based on equivalent course work, with a minimum grade of B (within the past 5 years) completed at a recognized institution.
+The EQV grade may also be assigned for course challenge examination; or prior learning assessment.
+Application for course equivalency must be made to the Registrar’s Office prior to the second week of the session in which the course is offered.

 Supplemental (S/SP) or (SF):